 Chinese Kickboxing (Sanda/Sanshou)

-Sanda was developed by the Chinese Military, combining traditional Chinese martial arts (TCMA) with modern combat sports for more practical application.
+The Chinese Military developed Sanda for practical application.
+It combines traditional Chinese martial arts (TCMA) with modern combat sports.
 The name Sanda (Chinese: 散打) or Sanshou (Chinese: 散手) translates to mean “free fighting” as pretty much anything goes.

 Full-fledged Sanda bears the resemblance to Muay Thai in terms of the range of weapons allowed.
 In fact, it bears even closer resemblance to mixed martial arts due to the inclusion of wrestling throws and Judo takedowns in its repertoire.

-In cross-discipline competitions or exhibition fights where the throws/takedowns are allowed, Sanda fighters have been inclined to use them and with great effectiveness.
+In cross-discipline competitions or exhibition fights that allow throws/takedowns, Sanda fighters have been able to use them and with great effectiveness.
 Like the Muay Thai clinch, Sanda’s grappling moves often disrupt the rhythm of stand-up fighting, the same way Brazilian Jiu-Jitsu does in mma.

 Sanda has never quite achieved popularity outside of China both as a competitive sport, or a martial art practice for regular folks.
 But for many Chinese fighters in kickboxing and mma, Sanda is often the foundational martial art upon which they build their career.